sherifkunch/NV_demo/README.md

 The static HTML website is accessible on the following link: http://s3-website-nv.com.s3-website.eu-central-1.amazonaws.com

-Application/upload_html.py script uploads the html files to the S3 bucket.
+Application/upload_html.py python script uploads the html files to the S3 bucket using Boto3 library.

 ## Additional details